awsdocs/aws-lambda-developer-guide/doc_source/current-supported-versions.md

 +  Linux kernel version – 4\.9\.75\-25\.55\.amzn1\.x86\_64

- If you are using any native binaries in your code, make sure they are compiled in this environment\.
+ If you are using any native binaries in your code, make sure they are compiled in this environment with no CPU optimizations\.
+Usage of CPU optimizations that are only available on certain EC2 instances may lead to unpredictable behavior as functions execute on heterogenuous hardware.
 Note that only 64\-bit binaries are supported on AWS Lambda\.

 AWS Lambda supports the following runtime versions: